tsoonjin/jinoheya/content/post/personal/personal.md

 9. Be kind and forgiving to others.
 Everyone is dealt different hands.
 Make people around you a better human.
 10. Strive to be what I could be.
 Become better than yesterday.

+## Things that drive me forward / get me excited

+- clear deadline and measure of performance i.e. competitive environment
+- teaching others what I know
+- experiment and explore application of something different

+## Weaknesses

+- no clear goals or deadline
+- not being able to speak what I really think
+- being passive aggressive
+- overthinking it. yearning for perfection and 100% certainty before doing something
+- too much research and learning without any doing
+- not giving up early enough when there is a clear roadblock
+- lack of communication about what I am working on

 <!--more-->